janraasch/generator-gulpplugin-coffee/readme.md

 ![npm test](screenshot.png)

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [gulp][gulp] and [npm-test](https://npmjs.org/doc/test.html).
+Plus, make sure to adhere to these [commit message conventions](https://docs.google.com/document/d/1QrDFcIiPjSLDn3EL15IJygNPiHORgU1_OOAqWjiDU5Y/edit#heading=h.uyo6cb12dt6w).

 ## Credits
 * [Generator for CoffeeScript Yeoman generators](https://npmjs.org/package/generator-generator_grunt_coffee)